 Of the many dramatic works of the Salem trials, few can compete with Arthur Miller’s groundbreaking play.
 He was aware of the strain created while being under investigation, and the consequences for fighting back.
 His passport was denied by the State Department and he was unable to attend the European premiere of his play and he would suffer years of scrutiny and humiliation under red baiters.
 It’s interesting that Donald Trump would choose the same trope that Miller so adroitly staged, more interestingly, witchcraft is currently a crime in Saudi Arabia.
 Trump made sure to visit the King of Arabia first in his inaugural trip overseas, the first president ever to do so.
 It’s not like the crime of witchcraft is some outdated misdemeanor in Saudi law, as with most Sharia Law guided nations, Saudi Arabia regularly features a witch or warlock in Chop Chop Square, the most recent executed in 2014.
 I doubt that Trump really knows anything about the Salem trials, and as he has done repeatedly since being nominated, he has inspired me to read up on my history!
 I suppose I should give him some credit for that and for every stupid thing he blathers, he inspires millions to refute him with knowledge and fact.

 The investigation of the Trump campaign began last year, started by James Comey and the F.B.I. as part of the overall attack on our election system.
 The Russian involvement in tampering has been confirmed by all U.S. intelligence agencies and that is the main thrust of Special Investigator Robert Mueller’s job.
-His team is also investigating any and all leads and will prosecute those crimes that they believe they can convince a grand jury took place.
-Now the Trump campaign’s Mike Flynn (along with son, Mikey, Jr.) is directly implicated in illegal election tampering.
+The Trump campaign’s Mike Flynn (along with son, Mikey, Jr.) is directly implicated in illegal election tampering.
 Peter W. Smith, in his final act of ratfucking after a long, fulfilling life of ratfucking, just rat fucked Donald Trump from the grave.
 This is only what we know now, what the so-called ‘fake news’ journalists have somehow stumbled upon these past 160 days.